 Appeals Lawyer Trenton

-If you do not believe justice has been served by the verdict in a previous case, whether civil or criminal, you have the right to appeal the decision.
+If you do not believe justice has been served by the verdict of a previous case, whether it be in a civil or criminal case, you have the right to appeal the decision.
 If you were the plaintiff in a civil case, and feel that you did not receive the damages that you deserved, you may appeal for a higher amount.
 On the other hand, if you were the defendant, and feel you have been obligated to pay more than is fair in damages, your appeal can also be heard.
-The arguments for these types of appeals must be very solid, as it is difficult to reverse a ruling that has already been made in a court of law.
-If you feel that your case is qualified for an appeal, please Contact Us for a consultation.
+The arguments for these types of appeals have to be very solid, as it is difficult to reverse a ruling that has already been made in a court of law.
+If you feel your case is qualified for an appeal, please Contact Us for a consultation.

 This content was written on behalf of Greg Prosmushkin.